hannibunny/mlbook/ml/_build/html/_sources/gan/GAN.md

 ## Architecture and Training

 As depicted in image {ref}`GAN overall picture<ganidea>` the overall GAN consists of a Generator and a Discriminator.
 Both of them are usually neural networks of any type.
-In the initial work {ref}`GAN overall picture<ganidea>` MLPs has been applied for both components.
-Later, it has been shown in {cite}`Radford`, that GANs, which apply CNNs for both components are much easier to configure and bahve in a more stable manner.
+In the initial work {cite}`Goodfellow` MLPs have been applied for both components.
+Later, it has been shown in {cite}`Radford`, that GANs, which apply CNNs for both components are much easier to configure and behave in a more stable manner.
 The CNN, which has been applied as Generator in {cite}`Radford`, is depicted below:

 ```{figure} https://maucher.home.hdm-stuttgart.de/Pics/DCGANgenerator.png
 ---